go-aah/website/content/why-aah.md

 #### What to expect from aah framework?
 Framework features and capabilities that empowers engineering and operation/devops teams.

+* Detailed documentation of every features, options and configurations
 * Perfect fit for Web applications and/or RESTful APIs
 * Flexible Configuration Management
 * Security - Authentication and Authorization <span class="badge lb-xs">Since v0.7</span>